telamon/bleed_resaturate/README.md

 `S` Sampled color from canvas where brush-stroke started.
 (Only sampled once)

-`N` Number of brush-dabs that were spawned since stylus-down.
+`N` Number of brush-dabs that were spawned since brush-stroke started.

 #### Given alpha blending function: